 For example, if there are 2 more weeks until Easter and you just found 30 Easter bunnies in a store that you're sure that will sell fast before Easter, there's no time to send them to Amazon as it may take 1-1.5 weeks until the products are ready to sell.
 So your only option here is to fulfill the orders yourself and take advantage of the deal you just laid.

-I don’t know on which grounds Amazon decides the warehouse, but it sometimes happens that the warehouse is far away from you, therefore expensive shipment.
+I don't know on which grounds Amazon decides the warehouse, but it sometimes happens that the warehouse is far away from you, resulting in an expensive shipment.
 Moreover, there are warehouses where they take a long time to check-in the shipments.

-I can give you two tips to get around it:
+I can give you two ways to get around it.